-Jeremy, who maintains strict AI bans in his courses, acknowledges the challenge: "I use replication tests - prompting AI with the same assignment requirements and comparing outputs - to catch violations.
+Jeremy DeLong, Associate Professor of Philosophy, who maintains strict Al bans in his courses, acknowledges the challenge: "I use replication tests - prompting AI with the same assignment requirements and comparing outputs - to catch violations.
 But I recognize this approach isn't sustainable long-term.
 The future probably lies in redesigning assignments rather than policing them."